cesarnml/storybook-su/README.md

 **What and Why?**

 - A development environment and playground for UI components
-- Crate components independently
+- Create components independently
-- Showcase those componetns interactively in an isolated devlopment environment
+- Showcase those componetns interactively in an isolated development environment
 - Ability to view the different components that have already been developed
 - View what are the different props that those developed components accept
 - Ability to visually showcase those components to your stake holders for feedback